1973 Indianapolis 500: Race schedule

 In 1971, the Uniform Monday Holiday Act took effect, moving Memorial Day from the fixed date of May 30 to the final Monday in May.
 For 1971 and 1972, the race was held on the Saturday of Memorial Day weekend.
 The Speedway still maintained a policy of not holding the race on a Sunday, and for 1973, the race was scheduled for the Monday Memorial Day holiday itself (May 28).
 The change was made after requests from spectators, many complaining that it was inconvenient to the many people who had to work on Saturdays.

-The 500 Festival Committee had a desire to move their annual parade downtown to Saturday afternoon.
+The 500 Festival Committee had a desire to move their annual parade downtown to either Saturday or Sunday afternoon.
 Since its inception in 1957, in most years the parade was held at night during the week.
-For 1973, the parade was held Saturday, the public driver's meeting was scheduled for Sunday, and the race was scheduled for Monday.
+For 1973, the parade was held Sunday afternoon, shortly after the public driver's meeting, and the race was scheduled for Monday.
 This schedule would stay in place for only one year.
 A decision was made that starting in 1974, the race would permanently move to Sunday.